 - Taking multiple heavy medications.

-In the case of serious depression, you are looking at table ratings or possibly as low as guaranteed issue products in the most severe of cases.
-Some coverage is always better than no coverage.
+In the case of serious or clinical depression, you are looking at table ratings, final expense or burial insurance, or possibly as low as guaranteed issue life insurance products in the most severe of cases.
+Some life insurance coverage is always better than no coverage.

 Table ratings are 10 separate classes below the Standard health class.
 The severity and exactly what is in your doctors’ notes will depend on which table rating you end up with.